wp-plugins/nextgen-facebook/readme.txt

 `
 <div class="post-123 post type-post status-publish format-standard hentry category-test category-wordpress tag-css tag-html" id="post-123">
-	The Content Text
+	The Post Content Text...
 </div>
 `

-You could use any of these class names to hide one or more NGFB social buttons.
-For example, the following stylesheet hides social buttons for post #123, any page in category "test", and posts using the Aside and Status formats:
+You could use any of these class names to hide one or more NGFB social buttons enabled on the settings page.
+For example, the following stylesheet hides the social buttons on post #123, any page in category "test", and posts using the Aside and Status formats:

 `
 .post-123 .ngfb-content-buttons,